Students and staff member sit in a restorative justice circle in a classroom

 Some students: Tier 2

 Tier 2 supports are identified through referral and initiated via Student Support Teams meeting within each school.
 Tier 2 is preventive intervention offered to students for whom Tier 1 SEL and behavior interventions show continued challenges.
-Tier 2 interventions must be targeted to the underlying lagging skills impacting the students' progress.
-Students in tier 2 receive supplemental small group instruction and one to one counseling.
+Tier 2 interventions target the underlying, lagging skills that impact the students' progress.
+Students in tier 2 receive supplemental small group instruction and one-to-one counseling.
 Importantly, this instruction should be systematic, explicit, and highly interactive.
 Progress monitoring data should be used to group students periodically.
 Students who demonstrate improvement and exit from Tier 2 support should be carefully monitored to ensure that general classroom SEL instruction is adequate.

 Examples of supports at this level: